-The public and private duties of Anglicanism provide an excellent way for restoring the “green and pleasant land” of our heavenly Jerusalem, even among the smaller cities in Northern California.
-Anglican Bishop, Edward Chandler, keenly observed the benefits of home-Oratories for the orderliness of towns in 1724, saying,
+We are not dependent upon “numbers” but Holiness of life with a “desire to flee from the wrath to come and be saved from our sins”.
+Otherwise, we quietly preserve ancient landmarks of our faith the best we can given this time of great apostasy.
+For example, the public and private duties of Anglicanism– its daily offices, catechism, and family prayer– provide an excellent way for restoring the “green and pleasant land” of our once heavenly Jerusalem, even among the smaller cities in Northern California.
+Class meetings simply add accountability.
+Anglican Bishop, Edward Chandler, keenly observed the benefits of family-fellowships for the orderliness of towns in 1724, saying,

 “formerly a man’s house was a little Oratory, where the master himself prayed with all his family, and read a portion of scripture to them, when he took his Children and Servants to Church with him on Sundays, when his example taught them how they ought to walk, and his authority was exerted upon them that walked disorderly.
 It went well with this City, when masters thus governed their families and as they laid it down, I need not say how wickedness increased.”

 The Albion Papers are a commentary and advocacy for such private duties, adding the help of class meetings.
 And, like the old-evangelicals from the Church of England, we commend the use of the BCP alongside a societal Rule as the surest way to recover lost blessings, even restoring a socio-religious center for American Protestantism.
 The founding fathers of (so-called) methodism never intended to leave the Church of England but Renew it by enabling much lay agency.
 The conversion and sanctification of families (the Lost Sheep of the House of the Church of England) were always centerpiece to that plan, and this remains so for future Protestant Revival.
 So, we imitate better days.
 Please contact the Bartlett family if you have questions or thoughts.